soyjavi/QuoJS/README.md

 This is opensource, so feel free to fork this project to help us improve Quo.
 All source code is developed with CoffeeScript.

 ### Licensing
-QuoJS is licensed under GPLv3 licensed and a Commercial License for OEM uses.
+QuoJS is licensed under MIT licensed.
 See [LICENSE](https://github.com/soyjavi/QuoJS/blob/master/LICENSE.txt) for more information.

 Touch events
 ------------